 Are you looking to improve your bowling technique?
-It doesn't matter if you're a long time bowler or if you're a beginner starting out, the information on this web page should help you improve your game.
-We're going to go over bowling techniques that have been tested and proven to be successful at improving a bowler's game.
+It doesn’t matter if you’re a long time bowler or a beginner starting out, the information on this web page should help improve your game.
+We’re going to review bowling techniques that have been proven to improve a bowler’s game.
 At the end of the day the best way to improve your bowling technique is to practice, practice, practice and follow that up with more practice.
-Without proper practice you'll find it hard, if not impossible, to see a major improvement in your high bowling scores and your average bowling score.
+Without practice you’ll find it hard, if not impossible, to see a major improvement in your bowling skills and your average bowling score.

 The anatomy of a perfect strike starts with your stance.
 The way you hold your ball and how you hold it will determine the success or failure of your swing.
 During the approach the average bowler is going to want to hold the bowling ball even with their waist.
 Bowlers that tend to be shorter can get a little extra power behind their swing if they hold it higher than their waist.
 Practicing your stance is a key piece of improving your bowling technique.

-Once you've learned the proper stance you can start to work on your bowling swing.
+Once you’ve learned the proper stance you can start to work on your bowling swing.
 The bowling swing has 4 key factors that you need to master: timing, release, rotation and your finish.
-Your timing is vital if you plan, on average, 200+ bowling games.
-Unless your timing is correct it's going to throw off the entire swing.
-To get that perfect shot and hit the pocket you need proper timing, especially since it's directly related to your throw release.
+Your timing is vital if you plan to average 200+ score bowling games.
+Unless your timing is correct it’s going to throw off the entire swing.
+To get that perfect shot and hit the pocket you need proper timing, especially since it’s directly related to your throw release.
 To achieve the best throw you want to try and release your bowling ball when your arm is at the lower part of your swing.
 This will help ensure you achieve a precise and accurate throw.